hpe-dev-incubator/hpe-dev-portal/content/blog/deep-learning-model-training-–-a-first-time-user’s-experience-with-determined-–-part-2.md

 > Note: The Experiment configuration file has required and optional fields.
 I’ll explore the most common fields in this post.
 To learn more about Experiment configuration settings, check out the online documentation [here](https://docs.determined.ai/latest/training-apis/experiment-config.html).

 ## The use case and the model
 To get started with Determined, I need a use case and a model to train in Determined.
-As a Data Scientist running an experiment on Iris species, I pick the simple and well-known *“Iris classification”* model for predicting the likelihood that the flowers are Iris species (Iris setosa, Iris versicolor or Iris virginica) based on their sepal and petal length and width measurements.
+As a Data Scientist running an experiment on Iris species, I pick the simple and well-known *“Iris classification”* model for predicting the likelihood that the flowers are an Iris species (Iris setosa, Iris versicolor or Iris virginica) based on their sepal and petal length and width measurements.

-To take advantage of Determined functionalities, I need to port the model to Determined framework APIs such as PyTorch, Tensorflow, and Keras, the most-commonly used deep learning frameworks.
+To take advantage of Determined's functionalities, I need to port the model to Determined framework APIs such as PyTorch, Tensorflow, and Keras, the most commonly used deep learning frameworks.
 You can check out the *Iris deep learning model* code  — a TensorFlow Keras based model  — in the [Determined GitHub repository](https://github.com/determined-ai/determined/tree/master/examples/computer_vision/iris_tf_keras) and download the complete code for this use case [here](https://docs.determined.ai/latest/_downloads/b8b05d77875d7d5a43ea2bd4b35fb0f4/iris_tf_keras.tgz).
-I’ll train the model on the publicly available Iris [training dataset](https://download.tensorflow.org/data/iris_training.csv) and [validation dataset](https://download.tensorflow.org/data/iris_test.csv), which consist of 120 samples and 30 samples, respectively.
+I’ll train the model on the publicly available Iris [training dataset](http://download.tensorflow.org/data/iris_training.csv) and [validation dataset](http://download.tensorflow.org/data/iris_test.csv), which consist of 120 samples and 30 samples, respectively.
 Each sample consists of the following Iris flower properties:

 * Features: sepal length, sepal width, petal length, petal width
 * Label: the species of Iris to predict

 I’ve also stored a copy of the datasets in the shared storage volume for my Determined deployment described in the [first post of this series](https://developer.hpe.com/blog/deep-learning-model-training-%E2%80%93-a-first-time-user%E2%80%99s-experience-with-determined-part-1/).
+I simply changed the model code to ensure the data loader function loads training and validation datasets from the shared storage volume.

 > Note: Porting deep learning model code to Determined is beyond the scope of this blog series.
 The easiest way to learn how to port an existing deep learning model code to Determined is to start with the [PyTorch Porting tutorial](https://docs.determined.ai/latest/tutorials/pytorch-porting-tutorial.html).